zpaq/zpaq/readme.txt

   zp x archive out1 out2      (extract first 2 files and rename) zp e archive                (extract all files to current directory)

+zpsfx is used to create self extracting archives:

+  copy/b zpsfx.exe+zpsfx.tag+archive.zpaq archive.exe

+Then running archive.exe with no arguments will extract the compressed files.

-Running either program with no arguments prints a brief help message.
+Running zp or zpipe with no arguments prints a brief help message.
-More detailed usage instructions are documented in zpipe.cpp and zp.cpp.
+More detailed usage instructions are documented in the source code.

 All of these programs can read each other's output.
 When zpipe decompresses an archive, all of the output is concatenated together.
-When zp or unzpaq decompresses a file compressed with zpipe, the user must specify the output file name.
+When zp or unzpaq decompresses a file compressed with zpipe, the user must specify the output file name. zpsfx requires stored filenames, so appending to zpsfx with zpipe will not work. zpsfx is public domain to allow distributing self extracting archives without source code, which GPL might not allow.

 The executables were compiled with g++ 4.5.0 and compressed with upx 3.06w as follows:

-  g++ -O2 -march=pentiumpro -fomit-frame-pointer -s -DNDEBUG zpipe.cpp libzpaq.cpp -o zpipe
-  upx zpipe.exe

-  g++ -O2 -march=pentiumpro -fomit-frame-pointer -s -DNDEBUG zp.cpp libzpaq.cpp -o zp
+  g++ -O2 -march=pentiumpro -fomit-frame-pointer -s -DNDEBUG %1.cpp libzpaq.cpp libzpaqo.cpp -o %1
-  upx zp.exe
+  upx -9 %1.exe

+where %1 is zpipe, zp, or zpsfx.

 Libzpaq and the applications that use it (zpipe and zp, but not unzpaq) support arbitrary compression algorithms, but are optimized for 3 levels